MBN Explorer atomistic simulations of 855 MeV electron propagation and radiation emission in oriented silicon bent crystal: theory versus experiment: Radiation emission spectra

 \subsection{Comparison with the experiment}

 For angles $\theta=95$ mrad and $\alpha=0$ (the channelling regime), a comparison of the spectra obtained in the simulations with those measured experimentally is presented in Figure \ref{fig:spectrum_channelling}.
-The dependence calculated by means of the RADCHARM code \cite{BandieraEtAl_NIMB_v355_p44_2015} is presented as well.
-The simulation is normalized for the experiment at a given orientation of the crystal.
-We state that for this geometry, which corresponds to the planar channelling regime, there is a good agreement between the experiment and theory.
+The dependence calculated by means of the RADCHARM code \cite{BandieraEtAl_NIMB_v355_p44_2015} is presented as well. \footnote{This code utilizes the continuous potential to describe the channeling motion and the Baier and Katkov method to calculate the spectral distribution of radiation.}

+In Ref. \cite{Bandiera_etal:PRL_v115_025504_2015} the spectral distributions are presented in arbitrary units whereas the current simulations produced the absolute values.
+Therefore, to compare the simulated results with the experimental ones the simulated data were re-scaled to produce the same area as in the experiment.
+This procedure, carried out for the spectra emitted in the channelling regime, provided the normalization factor which has been used to re-scale the spectra simulated in the geometry corresponding to the VR regime.
+Comparing the curves presented in Figure \ref{fig:spectrum_channelling} we state that the results obtained for the planar channelling regime there is a good agreement between experiment and theory.

 For the geometry, which allows for the VR and VC regime, a comparison of the simulation results and experimental data is shown in Figure \ref{fig:spectrum_volume_reflection}.
 It is seen, that although the shapes of the simulated and measured spectra are the same, the absolute values differ by about 10 per cent (in the maximum).
 The difference of the intensities is related to that seen in the angular distribution of the electrons, Figure \ref{fig:angular_distribution_volume_reflection}.